GuruMaps/AndroidManual/02-features.md

 #### File Manager/Dropbox
-If you saved KML/KMZ/GPX file on your device storage, or inserted SD Card with some KML/KMZ/GPX files, you can add it to your Collections in Galileo by clicking on them from any of installed file managers on your device.
+If you saved KML/KMZ/GPX file on your device storage or inserted SD Card with some KML/KMZ/GPX files, you can add it to your Collections in Galileo by clicking on them from any of installed file managers on your device.

 #### URL